-Travis Bristol, one of BTR’s Clinical Teacher Educators for Secondary English, taught English and global studies at two New York City public high schools.
-Currently, he is a fourth-year PhD candidate at Teachers College, Columbia University; his research interest focuses on the intersection of race and gender in organizations.
-Travis’s most recent work includes consulting for The World Bank in Washington D.C. and Georgetown, Guyana; his projects included developing a male teacher recruitment campaign; surveying teachers, students, and principals to create a strategy to reduce teacher and student absenteeism; providing a needs assessment for the distant teacher training program; and, in line with Travis’s research interest, designing a curriculum for teachers on engaging boys in the classroom.
+Dr. Travis Bristol, former BTR Clinical Teacher Educator for Secondary English and English and global studies teacher at two New York City public high schools.
+Currently, he is a postdoctoral research fellow at the Stanford Center for Opportunity Policy in Education (SCOPE), and his research focuses on the intersection of race and gender in organizations.
+Travis’s recent work includes consulting for The World Bank in Washington D.C. and Georgetown, Guyana; his projects included developing a male teacher recruitment campaign; surveying teachers, students, and principals to create a strategy to reduce teacher and student absenteeism; providing a needs assessment for the distant teacher training program; and, in line with Travis’s research interest, designing a curriculum for teachers on engaging boys in the classroom.
 He holds a BA in English from Amherst College and an MA in the Teaching of English from Stanford University.
 Travis is a product of the New York City public school system.

 Inspiration to teach:

 I am unapologetic in my belief that a “quality” education allows the economically disenfranchised to become socially mobile.
 I am inspired to teach because I have experienced, personally, the consequences of educational malpractice as a student in New York City public schools.
 At the same time, however, there were a few teachers such as Sarah Gopen and Elayne Shapiro, my 7th and 11th grade E/la teachers, who got me excited about learning: I still hear Ms. Shapiro shouting “STELLA” as we read A Streetcar Named Desire.
 I continue to teach because I know that all students can learn if we, teachers, create the conditions for learning; I feel deeply the moral imperative to create such conditions.